PranavInani/SmritiAI/README.md

 ## 🐛 Known Issues

-- It currently can only track the pages after it is installed(It doesnt process past history).
 - Large pages may take longer to process
 - Initial model loading requires internet connection
 - Maximum index size is limited by browser storage